What is fertility testing?

 A certain value from a blood test can cause feelings of panic by placing you in a particular category (“low responder”! “high FSH”! “diminished ovarian reserve”!) whereas in reality there is very little difference in fertility potential between you and someone belonging to the neigboring category (“normal ovarian reserve”, “normal fertility” etc.).

-As I keep writing all over the blog, young women should know the status of their ovarian reserve.
+As I keep writing all over my blog, young women should know the status of their ovarian reserve.
 There is nothing which will better help you plan your career and relationships than knowing how many eggs you have left.
 But how do you find out about this?

 In order to get a good estimate about your fertility potential, you need more data than a simple AMH-test.
 When it comes to estimating fertility, there are no shortcuts and only one or two hormones are not enough to get a reliable picture.

-How fertility testing works?
+Fertility check up – How fertility testing actually works?

 If you are over 35 and want to know how many eggs you have left, here is which steps you should take:

-1. Conversation and formulating the question.
+1. Talk to an expert and formule the right question.

 2. Insist on having an ultrasound and counting antral follicles.
 Many experts view antral follicle count as the most reliable test of remaining ovarian reserve.
 Here is my favorite video where you can see how it’s done.

 Ultrasound will show you how active your ovaries are, but also give you the information on the lining of your uterus, as well as about any obvious abnormalities which could compromise the implantation and pregnancy in the future.